Starwarsfan2099/Python-Hash-Cracker/README.md

 `./Hash-Cracker.py -h 7406e17d2e30b05b7220a800fad53a22 -t md5 -n`

 # Platforms
-The command line tool works on iOS, Windows[7/8/10], Unix, and OS X.
+The command line tool has been tested on and works with iOS, Windows[7/8/10], Unix, and OS X.

 # Enjoy